fenichelar/ember-simple-auth-token/README.md

 # Ember Simple Auth Token [![Build Status](https://travis-ci.org/jpadilla/ember-cli-simple-auth-token.svg?branch=master)](https://travis-ci.org/jpadilla/ember-cli-simple-auth-token)

-This is an extension to the Ember Simple Auth library that provides an authenticator and an authorizer that are compatible with APIs with token-based authentication.
+This is an extension to the Ember Simple Auth library that provides a default token authenticator, an enhanced authenticator with automatic refresh capability, and an authorizer that are compatible with APIs with token-based authentication.

 Based on [ember-simple-auth-devise](https://github.com/simplabs/ember-simple-auth/tree/master/packages/ember-simple-auth-devise).